 Doctoral courses and the conditions for issuing the doctoral diploma are governed by the Order of 25 May 2016, which sets out the national regulatory framework.
 This is the main legal reference text on the doctorate.
 This section also identifies other reference texts of importance for your doctoral training.

-The legal reference framework for the recruitment of doctoral students in public institutions is the doctoral contract.
+The legal reference framework for the recruitment of doctoral candidates in public institutions is the doctoral contract.
 It guarantees a 3-year fixed-term employment contract (public law) and a minimum remuneration fixed nationally.
-It allows higher education institutions and public research organisations to recruit doctoral students under a single status, regardless of the funding sources.
+It allows higher education institutions and public research organisations to recruit doctoral candidates under a single status, regardless of the funding sources.

 National Directory of Professional Certifications